About Hope Cottage

-Lib Berger, MSW, Marketing and Training Coordinator
+Lib Berger, LMSW, Marketing and Communications Coordinator

 Lib Berger joined Hope Cottage in August 2014.
 She holds a Bachelor’s degree from Belmont University and a Masters in Social Work from the University of Texas.
 She markets Hope Cottage services to hospitals and other social service agencies and conducts all professional education programs.

 Sara Campbell Post Adoption Coordinator

 Sara Campbell joined Hope Cottage in April of 2012.
 Earning her BS in Victim Studies from Sam Houston State University, Sara provides post adoption support to all members of the adoption triad: birth parents, birth family members, adoptive parents and adoptees.

 Melanie Salas joined Hope Cottage in November 2013 as a Social Work Intern.
 After her internship was finished, she became a permanent member of the staff in the spring of 2014 first as a program administrator and now working with pregnancy clients.
 Melanie has a BSW from Stephen F. Austin College and an MSW from University of Texas at Arlington.

 Daena Magallon, MHHC Pregnancy Services – El Paso